tinybus/tinybus/CONTRIBUTING.md

     git push origin feature/new-feature
 ```

-3.  **Create a pull request:**  Go to the TinyBus repository on GitHub and create a pull request from your branch to the `main` branch.
+3.  **Create a pull request:**  Go to the TyBus repository on GitHub and create a pull request from your branch to the `main` branch.
 Provide a clear description of your changes and reference any relevant issues.

 ## Commit Message Format